-In fact, this graph provides at best a partial picture because it only shows largescale civil resistance movements, where the goals are revolutionary or "maximalist": "to remove the incumbent national leadership from power or to create territorial independence through secession or expulsion of a foreign military occupation or colonial power."9 The wave of global protest seen since 2005 has been compared to a similar wave occurring in the 1980s and 1990s, except that in contrast to earlier waves, today's protests are occurring in every region of the world and in countries with every type of governmental regime.10 It has been said that "nonviolent resistance campaigns have become the modal category of contentious action worldwide."11 demonstrated their ability to have potent effects on international relations worldwide, altering the geopolitical order in ways long considered the prerogative of states.
+In fact, this graph provides at best a partial picture because it only shows large-scale civil resistance movements, where the goals are revolutionary or "maximalist": "to remove the incumbent national leadership from power or to create territorial independence through secession or expulsion of a foreign military occupation or colonial power."
+The wave of global protest seen since 2005 has been compared to a similar wave occurring in the 1980s and 1990s, except that in contrast to earlier waves, today's protests are occurring in every region of the world and in countries with every type of governmental regime.
+It has been said that "nonviolent resistance campaigns have become the modal category of contentious action worldwide."

+Not only are nonviolent movements becoming more frequent, they have over time demonstrated their ability to have potent effects on international relations worldwide, altering the geopolitical order in ways long considered the prerogative of states.
 In Central and Eastern Europe, nonviolent movements helped to bring about the fall of the Soviet Union.
-Nonviolent civil resistance helped many nations win independence or end colonialism (United States, Egypt, India, Ghana, Malawi, and East Timor, to name a few).12 The Cedar Revolution drove Syrian forces out of Lebanon in 2005.
+Nonviolent civil resistance helped many nations win independence or end colonialism (United States, Egypt, India, Ghana, Malawi, and East Timor, to name a few).
+The Cedar Revolution drove Syrian forces out of Lebanon in 2005.